ibm-cloud-docs/secure-infrastructure-vpc/connect-landingzone-client-vpn.md

     1. Open the OpenVPN client application, and import the `client2site-vpn.ovpn` file.
     1. Enter one of the {{site.data.keyword.cloud_notm}} email addresses that was configured to access the VPN as the user ID.
 1. Go to [https://iam.cloud.ibm.com/identity/passcode](https://iam.cloud.ibm.com/identity/passcode) in your browser to generate a passcode.
 Copy the passcode.
 1. Return to the OpenVPN client application and paste the one-time passcode.
-Then, import the `client2site-vpn.ovpn` certificate file.
+You might be prompted to select client certificate in case it was not configured.
+You can click **Continue**.
+You are connected to the VPN Server now.

-### Using client certificates rather than one-time passcodes
+## (Optional) Using client certificates
 {: #connect-client-vpn-certs}

-If you want to configure client certs on the VPN rather than using a one-time-passcode, follow the instructions in the [Managing VPN server and client certifications](/docs/vpc?topic=vpc-client-to-site-authentication#creating-cert-manager-instance-import) section of the client-to-site documentation.
+{: step}

+To use client certificates follow these steps:

+1. Set `enable_certificate_auth` to true and pass values of `client_cert_crns` when you deploy this architecture.

+1. To generate certificate you must configure private certificate engine which issues private certificates.
+You can use [Cloud automation for Secrets Manager private certificates engine](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/deploy-arch-secrets-manager-private-cert-engine-571d2eb7-e416-40a4-aa95-be05e6155af8-global) deployable architecture to configure private certificate engine.

+1. To generate certificates for VPN Server and Clients use [Cloud automation for Secrets Manager private certificate](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/deploy-arch-secrets-manager-private-cert-422283a7-9cb2-4149-8093-a36a799e1d27-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2cjYWxsX3Byb2R1Y3Rz) deployable architecture.
+You will have to do multiple runs as the architecture only generates a single certificate at a time.

 ## Test access to the Red Hat OpenShift web console
 {: #connect-client-vpn-rh}